Abraham Walkowitz

-Abraham Walkowitz (March 28, 1878, Tyumen, Russia - January 27, 1965, New York City, EUA) was a Russian-American painter grouped in with early American Modernists working in the Modernist style.
-While never attaining the same level of fame as his contemporaries, Walkowitz' close relationship with the 291 Gallery and Alfred Stieglitz placed him at the center of the modernist movement.
+Abraham Walkowitz (March 28, 1878 – January 27, 1965) was a Russian–American painter who was among the first generation of American modernists.
+While not having attained the same level of fame as his contemporaries, Walkowitz' close relationship with the 291 Gallery and Alfred Stieglitz placed him at the center of the modernist movement.
 His early abstract cityscapes and collection of over 5,000 drawings of Isadora Duncan also remain significant art historical records.

 Birth and education

-Walkowitz was born in Tyumen, Siberia to Jewish parents.
+Walkowitz was born in Tyumen, Siberia, to Jewish parents.
 He emigrated with his mother to the United States in his early childhood.
 He studied at the National Academy of Design in New York City and the Académie Julian in Paris under Jean-Paul Laurens.
 Walkowitz and his contemporaries later gravitated around photographer Alfred Stieglitz's 291 Gallery, originally titled the Little Galleries of the Photo-Secession, where the forerunners of modern art in America gathered and where many European artists were first exhibited in the United States.
 During the 291 years, Walkowitz worked closely with Stieglitz as well as Arthur Dove, Marsden Hartley, and John Marin (often referred to as "The Stieglitz Quartet").